kahst/BirdNET-Analyzer/docs/best-practices/segment-review.rst

 -------------------------

 - | **Raven Pro**: BirdNET result tables can be imported into Raven Pro and reviewed using the selection review function.
-- | **Converting Confidence Values to Probabilities**: Another approach is converting confidence values to probabilities using logistic regression.
-However, this requires manual evaluation of predictions in a sample.
+- | **Converting Confidence Values to Probabilities**: Another approach is converting confidence values to probabilities using logistic regression in R. However, this still requires manual evaluation of predictions.

 8. Important Notes
 ------------------